 On the other hand, if the borrower keeps making the extra payments, the interest savings continues to increase as the principal gets paid down faster.

-The debt calculator supports three ways of making extra payments.
+The debt elimination calculator supports three ways of making extra payments.

-When you use the options on the "Extra Payment" tab, the extra payments are applied to the debts in "Priority" order as set in the debt list.
+When you use the options on the "Extra Payment" tab, the extra payments get applied to the debts in "Priority" order as set in the debt list.

 The third way to incorporate an extra payment into the debt reduction plan is to increase the "Current Payment" amount.
 That gives you complete flexibility to apply the extra payment to whatever debt you wish.
 And it is also a way to apply an extra payment to just one loan - that is, the extra payment does not roll over to another loan when the selected loan for the extra payment is paid off.

-The disadvantage to incorporating the extra payment into the results this way, is you'll need to run the calculation first without the additional amount and then again with it.
+The disadvantage of incorporating the extra payment into the results this way is you'll need to run the calculation first without the additional amount and then again with it.
 Then you'll need to calculate the interest saved by hand by noting the difference in the total payment on the "Current Payback" tab.

 B. Loan Consolidation